 You can’t ignore what’s right in front of you — or what isn’t.

 Crystal Johnson-Mann, M.D., has put the significant disparity of the number of Black and African American women in academic surgery into writing.
-The surgeon and her coauthors published on the subject in the Annals of Surgery in March.
+The surgeon and her coauthors published on the subject in the Annals of Surgery and The Lancet.

 “It’s one thing to know that there is a shortage of black women in academic surgery,” said Johnson-Mann, an assistant professor in minimally invasive/bariatric surgery within the University of Florida College of Medicine’s division of gastrointestinal surgery.
 “It’s another thing to see it laid out for you.
 Data doesn’t lie, and at less than 1% of surgical faculty, the numbers are far from a representative sample of the population.”